Laptop-screen-showing-website-Analytics-data

 And sometimes they’ll bypass the word you want to use in favour of one that’s quicker and easier to type.

-For example, you might prefer to say ‘contemporary doors’, but your audience might be looking for ‘modern doors’.
+For example, you might prefer to say contemporary doors, but your audience might be searching for modern doors.

-If you want results from your SEO copy, you’ll need to expect this and take it on the chin.
-Because unless you use your customers’ language, it will be difficult for them to find you.
+If you want results from your SEO copy, you’ll need to expect this and accept it.
+Because unless you use your customers’ language, it could be difficult for them to find you.

 Keywords can change over time